McAfeeAndrew/h4l4j/README.md

 # h4l4j
-EEDK packages for ePO to help locate vulnerable log4j in your environment
+EEDK packages for ePO to help locate vulnerable log4j in your environment.
+Every endpoint Linux and Windows (Windows with PowerShell) with a McAfee Agent can utilize the script.

 ## Use with McAfee ePO